collective/collective.transform.kml/README.rst

 Introduction
 ============

-Transform KML to HTML.
+Transform KMZ and KML to HTML.
 It extracts the name and descrition from the placemarks and constructs a simple html document from this.

 Installation